mstallmo/agentic-protos/README.md

 - Maintain persistent state using SQLite database
 - Apply Test-Driven Development (TDD) principles
 - Structure a Rust project with gRPC and database components
+- Use SQL migrations to manage database schema changes

 ## Project Structure